Substra/substra/doc/README.md

   }

   Where:
-  - name: defines name of the algorithm
+  - name: name of the algorithm
   - description: path to a markdown file describing the algo
   - file: path to tar.gz archive containing the algorithm python script and its Dockerfile
+  - objective_key: optional objective key

 Options:
   --dry-run